Wanderson (footballer, born 7 October 1994): Krasnodar

 On 26 June 2017, Wanderson signed a five-year contract with the Russian Premier League club FC Krasnodar.
 On 3 March 2022, following the Russian invasion of Ukraine, Krasnodar announced that his contract is suspended and he will not train with the team, but the contract is not terminated and remains valid.

 Internacional

 On 11 March 2022, Wanderson joined Internacional on loan until the end of 2022, with an option to buy.
 On 21 December 2022, FC Krasnodar announced that Internacional activated their option to buy, making the move permanent.

+Despite not being a prolific goalscorer, Wanderson has been a particular highlight for Inter as an assist-maker specially in the 2023 season, under coach Eduardo Coudet and pairing up with Ecuatorian striker Enner Valencia.
+He leaded the club with 12 assists during his second year in Porto Alegre.
+Nonetheless, he scored important goals during the wins against Bahia (28 May, home), rivals Grêmio (8 October, home), Cruzeiro (5 November, away) and Corinthians (2 December, away).

 Personal life

 Wanderson is the son of former footballer Wamberto, who notably represented Standard Liège and Ajax.
 His older brother Danilo is also a midfielder, and was also an Ajax youth graduate.
 He also holds Belgian nationality.